 This just makes me laugh so much.
 Bethany at The Sepia Puppy and her husband do fun little experiments in their backyard with jell-o, guns, and a camera.
 Sounds scary, right?
 They call it High Speed Ballistic Art.
 You'll have to go to her site to get the details, but the images she's captured so far are amazing.
 When I told Tom about it he wanted to jump in the car, drive south, and help them out (with shooting the gun of course).
 If we still lived in the country I know he'd spend every weekend trying to do this.

 How about we switch to food?
 I'm always up for a cookie break.
-How about these Reese's peanut butter chocolate chip cookies with pudding from Kara at Creations by Kara?
+These Reese's peanut butter chocolate chip cookies with pudding are from Kara at Creations by Kara.
 (Whew!
 That was a mouthful!
 Ha!
 Punny!)
 I've never heard of pudding cookies before, but I'm willing to give them a try if it makes them soft and chewy.
 And I love peanut butter cookies.
 Love.

 Do you find there is never enough time to visit all the blogs you want to?
 There are so many fantastic ideas floating around out there - imagine if you could try them all?